SarthakDudhe/Task_4/README.md

-# Regenerating the README file and saving it for download

-readme_content = """
 # 🧠 Breast Cancer Diagnosis using Logistic Regression

 This project demonstrates a simple yet powerful binary classification using **Logistic Regression** on the Breast Cancer Wisconsin dataset.